Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

 Experiment with changing test configurations to see an example of test failure and the corresponding error message.
 Here are some suggestions:
 * **Missing required field**.
 Remove the "Region" field in AppConfig.json, or the "DialogID" in TestConfig.json, re-run the test and see the "required property not found" failure message.
 * **Bot-response activity mismatch**.
 Change the "speak" field of the first expected bot-response in TestConfig.json from "Welcome to Bot Framework!" to just "Welcome".
 Re-run the test and see the "activity field mismatching values" failure message.
 * **Latency failure**.
-Update the "ExpectedResponseLatency" field in TestConfig.json to a very small, unrealistic value (e.g. 10 msec), re-run the test and see the "latency mismatch" failure message.
+Update the "ExpectedUserPerceivedLatency" field in TestConfig.json to a very small, unrealistic value (e.g. 10 msec), re-run the test and see the "latency mismatch" failure message.

 ## Step 6: Add turns with WAV input